jquery/learn.jquery.com/page/code-organization/deferreds/examples.md

 What it says is pretty straight-forward:

--   load image1.png and show it immediately for the third image and after one second for the first one
+-   Load `image1.png` and show it immediately for the third image and after one second for the first one
--   load image2.png and show it after one second for the second image and after two seconds for the fourth image
+-   Load `image2.png` and show it after one second for the second image and after two seconds for the fourth image

 ```
 $( "img" ).each(function() {